FactorialCoin/base/README.md

 GitHub Install:

-put perl/site/lib into your .../perl/site/lib directory.
+put perl/site/lib into your Perl's /site/lib directory.

 Directory FCC containce the Wallet and Node start and run scripts for all available Os's.